Zach Stewart: Boston Red Sox

 On June 24, 2012, Stewart was traded to the Boston Red Sox with Brent Lillibridge for Kevin Youkilis and cash.
 He was sent to the Triple-A Pawtucket Red Sox.
 Stewart was recalled from Pawtucket on August 29 in order to start that night against the Los Angeles Angels.
 The next day, Stewart was sent back to Pawtucket to make room for Daniel Bard.
 On November 20, Stewart was designated for assignment with four others.

 Pittsburgh Pirates

 On November 28, 2012, the Pittsburgh Pirates announced that they had acquired Stewart from the Red Sox in exchange for a player to be named later.
 The Pirates sent pitcher Kyle Kaminska to the Red Sox to complete the trade.
 The Pirates designated Stewart for assignment on January 17, 2013.

-Return to Chicago
+Chicago White Sox (second stint)

 Stewart was claimed by the Chicago White Sox on January 24, 2013.
 Stewart spent the 2013 season with the Triple-A Charlotte Knights.